fbpx

 Building a Lifeline of Care and Support

-Through a project carried out with support from GlobalGiving in collaboration with HelpAge International in Ukraine and other key partners, we have been working to impact the lives of hundreds of older Ukrainians—particularly those who are isolated, have disabilities, or are facing serious illness and are often overlooked during times of conflict.
+Through a project carried out with support from GlobalGiving in collaboration with HelpAge International in Ukraine and other key partners, we have been working to impact the lives of hundreds of older Ukrainians—particularly those who are isolated, have disabilities, or are facing serious illness, who are often overlooked during times of conflict.

 One of the people who has benefitted from the program is Galyna, an 82-year-old grandmother who was forced to flee her home and struggled with managing her advanced diabetes.